denkhaus/agent-config/README.md

 ## License

-This configuration repository is part of the Denkhaus AI Agent system.
+This configuration repository is part of the Denkhaus AI Agent system.// Test comment